EtherSecAgent/heyImdowndude/README.md

 #Instructions
-Add Url links to URLList.txt
+Add Url links to URLList.txt (urls must have http for examaple "http://google.com" (no quotes)

 Edit lines 72 through 82 with your proper email config "Username, password, SMTP Port, TO AND FROM"